 About

-Most first-generation Hip Hop fans do not make it out to concerts anymore.
+Most first-generation Hip Hop lovers do not make it out to concerts anymore.
 Some still buy music to intentionally support the artists that helped shape their lives.
 Others have moved on.
 Disconnected from the scene, the radio, and whatever the kids are into, our views about Hip Hop tend to be retrospective…as we grow up.

-Now a permanent fixture, Hip Hop can no longer be mistaken for a mere urban musical phenomenon — not even by a casual observer.
-The culture has expanded, and the evidence is overwhelming; Hip Hop Grew Up, and has kids all over the planet.
+Hip Hop is usually willing to make a deal — preferably a partnership or joint venture.
+But realistically, it no longer needs corporate America's cosign to survive.
+Now an agile and permeating fixture, Hip Hop can no longer be mistaken for a mere urban musical phenomenon — not even by a casual observer.
+The culture has expanded, and the evidence is overwhelming; Hip Hop Grew Up, and has offspring all over the planet.

 As the ancient proverb says, 'til the lion writes history, the hunter will be the hero.
 Somebody who's not for me can never correctly tell my story.
 So, neither corporate America's entertainment industry nor mainstream media is authorized to tell it.
 Our story belongs to participants and pioneers, primary sources of Hip Hop culture who speak from our ways of knowing and lived experiences.